-Strategy 10.01C(4): Support the retention of habitat of the Florida Black Bear population, especially in the Coastal Zone as defined in the Coastal Management Element of this Plan as a primary means of maintaining ecologically functional wildlife habitat in Hernando County.
+Strategy 10.01C(4): The County shall s upport the retention of habitat of the Florida Black Bear population, especially in the Ceoastal Zzone as defined in the Coastal Management Element of this Plan as a primary means of in order to support the Florida Black Bear population as an important umbrella species.
+The maintaining ecologically functional wildlife habitat in Hernando Countyenance of umbrella species is critical to maintaining the ecological function of remaining wildlife habitat in the county.